 The most rudimentary example of asynchronous communication would be the town hall bulletin board where someone would post a message that they had three cows to sell, walk away and wait for a response.
 This is in contrast to the synchronous option, which would be to stand outside the town hall with three cows and talk to anyone who showed an interest.

-Another example would be a simple letter someone wrote to another person, with the space in that case being the proximity to the paper on which the letter was written.
+Another example would be a simple letter someone wrote to another person, with space, in that case, being the proximity to the paper on which the letter was written.
 You’d write it in your house, they’d read it in theirs.

 Asynchronous communication has always been the easier of the two forms because as the communicator, you didn’t have to rely on anyone to say what you needed to say: you could pin up the cow message; you could write the letter.
 The problem with it was always efficiency — it took forever to get a response.

 Today, asynchronous communication is the fabric of the online world.
 Facebook groups, Google and Kijiji ads, even email — all forms of asynchronous communication, and all as instant as if you were standing in the same room.

 For as long as we can remember, advisory boards have been built around getting people together for a synchronous discussion, be it in a boardroom, on a conference call, or, more recently, via a Web chat.
 And, of course, there’s value to having your board members in an actual or virtual room together, since 90% of communication is non-verbal.